Incognito/rumprun_wiki_wiki/Howto:-configure-the-npf-packet-filter.md

-We demonstrate configuring NetBSD's [npf](http://man.NetBSD.org/cgi-bin/man-cgi?npf++NetBSD-current) packet filter using rumprun.
+We demonstrate configuring NetBSD's [npf](http://man.NetBSD.org/cgi-bin/man-cgi?npf++NetBSD-current) packet filter using rumprun-posix.
 For this demonstration, we use a very simple npf configuration file and two networking stacks connected by [shmif](http://man.NetBSD.org/cgi-bin/man-cgi?shmif++NetBSD-current).
 The configuration can be extended to arbitrarily complex scenarios supported by npf, and also other network interfaces.

-You will need a [rumprun](http://repo.rumpkernel.org/rumprun) installation.
-Familiarize yourself with rumprun before attempting to follow the rest of this howto, and set the relevant environment variables.
+You will need a [rumprun-posix](http://repo.rumpkernel.org/rumprun-posix) installation.
+Familiarize yourself with rumprun-posix before attempting to follow the rest of this howto, and set the relevant environment variables.

 First, we run two rump kernels.
 Note that the first one does not support a packet filter (it does not need one for this demonstration).
 Also note that the rump kernel with npf requires VFS so that the `npfctl` can read the configuration file we supply to it.